 Payments will be made to eligible childcare settings which have registered with their local authority for the new scheme.

-Guidance is available from Scottish Government website at Scottish Milk and Healthy Snack Scheme: guidance for local authorities and day care settings - gov.scot (www.gov.scot).
+Guidance is available from Scottish Government website at Scottish Milk and Healthy Snack Scheme: statutory guidance - gov.scot (www.gov.scot)

 Settings must register (this is done by the provision of the necessary information) to participate in the scheme.
 This is essential for the calculation of payments.
 It is not possible to opt-in to part of the scheme.
 Settings registering for the scheme must offer both milk and a healthy snack to children with the exception of those under the age of 6 months who would not receive solid food.
 (Parents may decide to decline all or part of the offer and in this situation, settings are asked to document this).

 The registration process will be available until 17 June 2021 to ensure payment for August 2021.
 The process will reopen in September and November 2021 and again in January and March 2022 to allow new providers to join the scheme, for those that missed earlier entry points or for those already registered that have taken on new children.